Master Rendering DOCX to JPG in Java with GroupDocs.Viewer

 Installation Information

-Maven Setup Add the following configuration to your pom.xml file:
+Add the same Maven configuration to your pom.xml file (shown again for clarity):

 <repositories>